-Writing is something that comes natural to me but not to others.
-However, I find it exceedingly difficult to write in my journal like I did when I was younger.
+Journaling was difficult for me at first.
+Writing is something that comes naturally to me but not to others.
+However, I found it exceedingly difficult to write in my journal like I did when I was younger.
 I noticed that I would mainly write in my journal about all my failed relationships rather than about my feelings about everything in general.
 This caused me to stop writing in my journal for a long time.
 It wasn’t until recently that I started keeping a journal again and started writing in it somewhat more consistently.

 There are actually a lot of health benefits to writing in a journal, regardless of what you’re actually writing about.
 Here are some reasons why journaling is actually good for your mental health: